-Michelle was, by unanimous consent among those of the lab who knew her during her 3.5 year time here, the most well-adjusted person in the lab.
+Michelle was, by unanimous consent among those who were in the lab during her 3.5 year time here, the most well-adjusted person among us.
 Unflappable, cheerful, funny, kind, and of course universally liked, Michelle was a stellar lab manager from 2016-2019.
 In addition to keeping the lab going, Michelle contributed to a new cultural evolution webpage, worked with Liz on a project documenting the flora of Awash National Park in Ethiopia, and contributed substantially to an academic tribute website in honor of Richard D. Alexander.
 She also worked at Long Pond Environmental Center and was a veterinary assistant at a Long Island animal hospital.
 She left our lab for veterinary school at St. George's University in Grenada.

 Ar holds the record for hitting the ground running after joining the lab, and her intelligence and industry was an inspiration to the entire lab.
 Ar completed a pair of independent projects on female song.
 The first is an empirical study of the seldom-noticed phenomenon of female house finch singing.
 Ar found, contrary to assumptions in the literature, that female song can be just as long and complex as the much more familiar male song.
 The second project is a review of the literature on the function of female bird song.
 Ar submitted a paper for publication shortly after graduating, which was accepted at the Wilson Journal of Ornithology.
 Ar is the second person (after Khaleda) to publish a first-authored paper based on research performed in the lab as an undergraduate.
 Ar left our lab to take a doctoral student position in Biology in the laboratory of J. Alan Clark at Fordham University.

 Susie worked with Annie on a study of the recovery of oysters in the NYC area.
 Focusing on the shoreline of Randall's Island, in cooperation with the Randall's Island Park Alliance, especially Chris Girgenti, Susie and Anne collected data on the presence and health of the population, the environmental features that correlate with establishment, and the extent of endoparasitism.